theresegatsing/Brewery-Dashboard/README.md

 ## Notes

--Creating the charts was a little bit challenging
+- Creating the charts was a little bit challenging

 ## License